Elliott Fitch Shepard: Family and personal life

-Shepard and Margaret had five daughters and one son: Florence (1869–1869), Maria Louise (1870–1948), Edith (1872–1954), Marguerite (1873–1895), Alice (1874–1950) and Elliott Jr. (1877–1927).
+Shepard and Margaret had five daughters and one son: Florence (1869–1869), Maria Louise (1870–1948), Edith (1872–1954), Margaret (1873–1895), Alice (1874–1950) and Elliott Jr. (1876–1927).
 The children attended Sunday school and church, and were educated by private tutors and governesses.
 Shepard also employed a private chef for his family.
 Shepard was a strict father known to beat his son, who was described as being as wild as his father was rigid and moralizing.

 Shepard was tall, with a pleasant expression and manner, and The New York Times called him the "perfect type of well-bred clubman".
 He had thick hair, manicured nails, a well-trimmed beard and an athletic figure.
 An opponent of antisemitism, he attended dinners publicizing the plight of Russian Jews and regularly addressed Jewish religious and social organizations avoided by others.
 He rented pews in many New York churches, supported about a dozen missionaries and was described as a generous donor to hospitals and charitable societies.
 Shepard was politically ambitious, and decided to build Woodlea as a symbol of power and influence.
 Shepard had horses and carriages which were ridden by the family in parks, and he prided himself on his equestrianism.
 Shepard was a long-time friend of US Senator Chauncey Depew.